David M. Ebel

-Education and Legal Training
+Early life and career

-Born in Wichita, Kansas, Ebel received a Bachelor of Arts degree from Northwestern University in 1962 and a Juris Doctor from the University of Michigan Law School, where he was Editor-in-Chief of the Michigan Law Review, in 1965.
+Born in Wichita, Kansas, Ebel received a Bachelor of Arts degree from Northwestern University in 1962 and a Juris Doctor from the University of Michigan Law School, where he was editor-in-chief of the Michigan Law Review, in 1965.
 After law school he clerked for Justice Byron White of the United States Supreme Court from 1965 to 1966.
-He was in private practice in Denver, Colorado from 1966 to 1988 at the firm of Davis Graham & Stubbs.
+He was in private practice in Denver, Colorado, from 1966 to 1988 at the firm of Davis Graham & Stubbs.
 He was an adjunct professor of law at the University of Denver Law School from 1987 to 1989 and a senior lecturing fellow at Duke University Law School from 1992 to 1994.

-Federal Judicial Service
+Federal judicial service

-Ebel was nominated by President Ronald Reagan on December 18, 1987 to a seat on the United States Court of Appeals for the Tenth Circuit vacated by Judge William Edward Doyle.
+Ebel was nominated by President Ronald Reagan on December 18, 1987, to a seat on the United States Court of Appeals for the Tenth Circuit vacated by Judge William Edward Doyle.
 Ebel was confirmed by the United States Senate on April 19, 1988, and received his commission on April 20, 1988.
 He assumed senior status on January 16, 2006.
 Neil Gorsuch, nominated on May 10, 2006, was appointed by President George W. Bush to replace him.